ajaybagodi/M1_charge-estimation_UTI/1_Requirements.md

 •	Complex in AC impedance.
 •	Sensitive to the amount and quality of training data.
 •	Open loop sensitive to the voltage sensor precision, unsuitable for cell with flat curves.

 # 4W’s and 1H
-Who:
+# Who:
 Charge estimation of the battery using BMS.
+# Why:
-Why: It will increase the life of the battery.
+It will increase the life of the battery.
-What:
+# What:
 The purpose of this is to monitors and controls the charging and discharging of rechargeable batteries.
+# Where:
-Where: the monitoring system for battery powered electric vehicles (EV).
+The monitoring system for battery powered electric vehicles (EV).
-How :
+# How :
 The industry will be get benefited by enhancement in estimation accuracy, a recalibration at full and empty states is carried out and an evaluation of the state of health was considered.